 It’s understandable why students want to attend school in this great state.
 It’s also understandable that they may want to learn more about Maine student loans.
-In 2017, 56% of Maine college attendees had student loan debt, and on average owed $31,364.

 If your goal is to attend school in Maine and you’re looking at ways to finance your education, you have options.
 And both federal and private student loans may be worth considering when researching how to pay for your college degree.

 Federal student loans are all provided by the U.S. Department of Education’s William D. Ford Federal Direct Loan (Direct Loan) Program.
 If you take out a federal loan, the U.S. Department of Education is your lender.

 To see which type of loan you may qualify for, you’ll need to fill out the (FAFSA®) form to apply for financial aid for college or grad school.
 You can review your state’s deadline and the federal FAFSA deadline.

 You should also review the deadlines for each college to which you are applying, as one college may define their deadline as the date you submit your FAFSA form, while another considers it to be the date on which your FAFSA is actually processed.
 FAFSA will then offer you a financial aid package, dependent on your college, that may include grants, work-study opportunities, and federal student loan options.
 It is important to note that not every student will qualify to receive federal aid.